TakashiAbe0309/developquantumLeapConnector/README.md

-# FIWARE QuantumLea
-Connector for Google Data Studio
+# FIWARE QuantumLeap Connector Connector for Google Data Studio

 The QuantumLeap Connector is a connector for integrating Google Data Studio and FIWARE QuantumLeap.